-When I went Live, I did it without warning, and on a Friday afternoon.
+When I went Live for the first time, I did it without warning, and on a Friday afternoon.
 I only spoke for 2.5 minutes, and wanted to try it just to understand what the process entailed.
 So, if you were streaming a Facebook Live video with the intention of being strategic with it, you should plan to notify your followers and fans ahead of time that you have a live stream scheduled and what it’s about.
 You can follow these steps provided by Facebook to notify your Fans of an upcoming broadcast.
 Some 3rd party tools allow for pre-scheduling as well.
 Also, plan to speak far longer than just 2.5 minutes.
 You’ll find that the longer you speak, the more people join in to watch.
 If you are planning to talk for several minutes, make sure you reintroduce yourself and the topic through your live broadcast since several people will be joining along the way and would have missed your opening greeting.

 Even after the video is complete, it will remain in the News Feed for a while.
 While there was only 1 person who watched while I was live, there was a total of 88 video views.
 The Reach was 322.
 If you are pleased with your Facebook Live video once it’s over, you can pay to advertise it, too.

-To effectively use Facebook Live to grow your Facebook Page, develop a content plan ahead of time.
-You could do a series of tips posts.
+To effectively use Facebook Live to grow your Facebook Page, develop a video content plan ahead of time.
+You could do a series of tips posts, for example.
 You could plan a series of ‘behind the scenes’ videos to showcase your business, products or services.
 You could even let employees ‘go live’ on your Page.